locationtech/geomesa/docs/user/process.rst

 ^^^^^^^^^^^^^^^^^^^^

 The ``StatsIteratorProcess`` allows the running of statistics on a given feature set.
-The statics calculations are pushed down to the Accumulo iterators allowing for very fast performance.
+The statics calculations are pushed down to the Accumulo iterators allowing for fast performance.

 ==========  ===========
 Parameters  Description